 CylancePROTECT Desktopalways watches for the execution of malicious processes and alerts the console when anything unsafe or abnormal attempts to run.
-Use the protection settings to configure the
+You can configure the

 Prevent Service Shutdown from Device

-If this setting is selected, device users cannot stop the service for the
+If selected, device users cannot stop the service for the

 Kill Unsafe Running Processes and Their Sub Processes

-If this setting is selected, the agent terminates processes and child processes, regardless of their state when a threat is detected (.exe or .dll).
+If this setting is selected, the agent terminates processes and child processes (.exe or .dll), regardless of their state when a threat is detected.
 This offers a high level of control over malicious processes that might be running on a device.

 The file must be auto-quarantined, manually quarantined, or quarantined using the global quarantine list.
 This feature must be enabled before the file is quarantined.
 If this feature is enabled but the file is not quarantined or auto-quarantined, the processes will continue to run.

 Example:A file is allowed to run, then you decide to quarantine the file.
-With this feature enabled, the file is quarantined and the process is terminated.
-If disabled, the file would be quarantined, but because the file was allowed to run, any processes started by the file could continue to run.
+When this setting enabled, the file is quarantined and the process is terminated, along with any child processes.
+If this setting is disabled, the file would be quarantined, but because the file was allowed to run, any processes started by the file could continue to run.

 Background Threat Detection

-You can choose to run the scan once to scan upon installation only, or set it to scan recurringly at an interval that you specify.
+You can choose to run the scan once to scan upon installation only, or set it to scan at a recurring interval that you specify.
 The default scan interval is 10 days.
-A significant upgrade to the detection model, like adding new operating systems, may also trigger a full disk scan.
-Note that increasing the frequency of the scans may impact the device performance.
+A significant upgrade to the detection model, like adding new operating systems, might also trigger a full disk scan.
+Note that increasing the frequency of the scans might impact the device performance.

 It is recommended that you enable the